The truth about belly fat

 Whether you're an "apple" shape with excess belly fat, or a "pear" with wide hips and thighs, when you lose weight you'll most likely lose proportionately more from the abdominal region than elsewhere.

-The more weight you have to lose, the more quickly you're likely to start losing your belly fat, experts say.
+When people lose weight, it’s usually the belly that shrinks first.
+And the more weight you have to lose, the more quickly you’re likely to start losing your belly fat, experts say.

 Can whole grains help you lose belly fat?